jeromepalayoor/ctf-writeups/cryptography/HSCTF-10.md

 S4mLtKOIqr2stRbcQHJAPR2svphjHu0 → 4mLtKOIqr2stRbcQHJAPR2svphjHu0
 ```

 Looks like a substitution cipher but each letter is represented by a random group of 3 characters.
-So, just assign each group of 3 into a letter and use [quipqiup](https://quipqiup.com/).
+So, just assign each group of 3 into a letter and use [quipqiup](https://quipqiup.com/){:target="_blank" rel="noopener"}.

 ```py
 g = ""